emmajanedrews/base-template/_drafts/your-hot-off-the-press-market-report-for-april-2018-is-here.md

 {% include youtube.html %}

-The latest numbers from our real estate market are in.
-Today, I’d like to go over what trends we’re seeing and how they might impact your real estate goals this year.
+<center>The latest numbers from our real estate market are in.
+Today, I’d like to go over what trends we’re seeing and how they might impact your real estate goals this year.</center>

 Spring has finally sprung.
 So, let’s celebrate the end of winter by taking a look at the April edition of our hot-off-the-press market report.&nbsp;